 Authorities have arbitrary power to withdraw citizenship + 0

 No provision +1

 Procedure for loss is withdrawal +0.25

 CITIZENSHIP CAN BE WITHDRAWN ONLY IF:

 Person possesses another citizenship +0.25

-Person resides outside the country + 0.25 Person acquired citizenship of the country by naturalisation, registration or declaration +0.25 Person acquired citizenship 5 or fewer years ago +0.25
+Person resides outside the country + 0.25

+Person acquired citizenship 5 or fewer years ago

-All but seven countries provide for loss in the case of fraudulent acquisition of citizenship.
+All but the six countries listed above provide for loss in the case of fraudulent acquisition of citizenship.
 Austria, the Netherlands, Portugal, and Spain provide for unrestricted, automatic lapse or nullification of citizenship in the case of fraudulent acquisition of citizenship, resulting in scores of 0 for these countries.

-Finland, France, Germany, and Switzerland allow for the loss of citizenship only if citizenship was acquired less than five years ago.
-In France, Luxembourg, Montenegro, and Serbia, an exception is made if loss due to fraud would lead to statelessness.
-These significant restrictions lead to a score of 0.75 for France for this mode, the highest in this category for all countries in the sample.
+Finland, France and Germany allow for the loss of citizenship only if citizenship was acquired less than five years ago.
+In Luxembourg, Montenegro, and Serbia, an exception is made if loss due to fraud would lead to statelessness.
+These significant restrictions lead to a score of 0.50 for Luxembourg and Montenegro for this mode, the highest in this category for all countries in the sample.
 The coding principles used to arrive at this score are as follows:

-0 + 0.25 (procedure is withdrawal) + 0.25 (only if the individual has another citizenship) + 0.25 (only if citizenship was acquired less than five years ago) = 0.75
+0 + 0.25 (procedure is withdrawal) + 0.25 (only if the individual has another citizenship) = 0.50